sav-che/TL-2/Authors/Renier, Armand-Marie-Vincent-Joseph {std. Renier}.md

-> [!cite] BHL link: this entry starts at [page 731](https://www.biodiversitylibrary.org/item/103624#page/745/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 731](https://www.biodiversitylibrary.org/page/33190202) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Renier, Armand-Marie-Vincent-Joseph (1876-1951), Belgian palaeobotanist and geological engineer, educated at the University of Liège; from 1910 lecturer at Liège; with the "Service géologique de Belgique" from 1915 (from 1922 ingénieur en chef; later head of the Geological Service). (*Renier*).
+Renier, Armand-Marie-Vincent-Joseph (1876-1951), Belgian palaeobotanist and geological engineer, educated at the University of Liège; from 1910 lecturer at Liège; with the "Service géologique de Belgique" from 1915 (from 1922 ingénieur en chef; later head of the Geological Service).
+**Abbreviated name**: *Renier*

 #### Herbarium and types